lili2311/sample-app-node/README.md

 # nodejs
 REST API example using node.js

-Remember to input the API key pair in zoom.env file before running the app.
+Remember to input the API key pair in zoom.env file before running the app..